 Students permitted to study off site are to sign in on arrival or return to school and sign out when leaving during school hours.

 The School accepts no responsibility for valuables or large sums of money.
 If such things must be brought to school, they should be handed in at the Student Centre for safe keeping.

 Students are expected to follow all laws and regulations in the use of their vehicle.
 The School does not provide parking on site.
 The expectation is that students will be familiar with and observe Hamilton City Council parking regulations.
 Also, to be considerate to our local residents, their properties and access ways.

 Visitors must report to the School Office to sign in and receive a visitor’s pass.
 Informal visiting is not allowed.
 Students are discouraged from meeting parents/visitors in the car park or at the school gate.
 Please ask parents to come into the school and sign in.
-All visits are at the discretion of the college.
+All visits are at the discretion of the School.